drholera/ckeditor_fakeobjects/README.md

-CKEditor Dialog for Drupal 8
+CKEditor FakeObjects for Drupal 8
 -----------------------------------